-Throughout this manual, examples show how single-byte and multibyte characters are displayed.
-Multibyte characters are usually ideographic (such as Japanese or Chinese characters), but this manual does not depict the actual multibyte characters.
+Throughout this publication, examples show how single-byte and multibyte characters are displayed.
+Multibyte characters are usually ideographic (such as Japanese or Chinese characters), but this publication does not depict the actual multibyte characters.
 Instead, it uses ASCII characters to represent both single-byte and multibyte characters.
-This section describes how this manual represents multibyte and single-byte characters abstractly.
+This section describes how this publication represents multibyte and single-byte characters abstractly